 To maintain an adequate level protection for our information and IT-systems we must work together and continuously.
 You’ll need to comply to our security rules whether you’re an employee, student, affiliated or a consultant at KI.
 Violations of these rules may result in loss of access rights to KI's IT systems.
 This can be done by a decision of the Head of department in consultation with the Chief Security Offices (CSO).
 More serious cases of abuse or other similar breaches are reported to the CSO for further processing.
 Suspicions of criminal activity will be reported to the police.

-New Information security education
+Information security education to continue this fall

 Information security management system